 Everything at YOUR event will go smoothly, and without a hitch - especially if you plan in advance what to do if things go horribly wrong.
 (They won’t.
 But plan for it anyway.)
 We suggest you have these telephone and account numbers on hand:

 - The person who set up the Internet access, who can restart the router in case it crashes.
 Plus, all of the passwords to get back on the network, keys to the room where the router is, etc.

 - The person who set up your merchant and gateway accounts, as well as the account numbers, logins and passwords.

 - Our support team!
-The 800 number that will reach a support person on event night will appear on your Dashboard a few days before your event.
+Our toll-free support number will appear on your Dashboard a few days before your event.

 One more tip - make sure you bring your cellphone charger with you to the event.
 Just in case.

 2. Set up each volunteer with a unique user account, then have them log in using that account on auction night.
-It's not unusual to have questions arise about a specific transaction, sometimes days after your event.
-Unraveling the puzzle is often easier if you are able to determine which volunteer handled the transaction and seek any insight they may have to offer. . .
+It's not unusual for questions to arise about a specific transaction, sometimes days after your event.
+Unraveling the puzzle is often easier if you can determine which volunteer handled the transaction and seek any insight they may have. . .